This week, I’m taking some time off to participate in the Himalayan Travel Mart Nepal Conference. Look for lots of great content about that soon.

 Xoi Xeo – Restaurant called Xoi Yen, 35b Nguyen Huu Huan, Hanoi

-This restaurant was 3 or 4 stories of organised chaos and teamed with people in every corner.
-On the main floor, production was a fine tuned assembly line with loaded bowls flying out.
+This restaurant was 3 or 4 stories of organized chaos and teamed with people in every corner.
+On the main floor, production was a fine-tuned assembly line with loaded bowls flying out.
 The place was packed with primarily locals.
 I ordered the basic dish to start, Xoi Xeo with chicken.
-Sticky rice with turmeric give the dish a pale yellow colour on the bottom, and a pressed mung bean paste is thinly shaved over the rice.
-Sliced chicken and a spoonful of fried shallots finish up one of the most seemingly simple dishes, yet the flavours and contrasts in texture are sublime.
-Accompaniments other than chicken include crispy pork belly, Chinese sausage and egg.
+Sticky rice with turmeric gives the dish a pale yellow color on the bottom, and a pressed mung bean paste is thinly shaved over the rice.
+Sliced chicken and a spoonful of fried shallots finish up one of the most seemingly simple dishes, yet the flavors and contrasts in texture are sublime.
+Accompaniments other than chicken include crispy pork belly, Chinese sausage, and egg.

 Known chiefly as a Filipino delicacy, this developing duck embryo also appears all over Vietnam.
 My first taste was here in Hanoi.
 The maturity of the egg is a matter of local preference.
-Hard boiled, it tastes similar to a regular egg with a couple different textures that likely aren’t common in your typical breakfast.
-Depending on maturity, the beak, bones and the odd feather may have begun developing.
+Hard-boiled, it tastes similar to a regular egg with a couple of different textures that likely aren’t common in your typical breakfast.
+Depending on maturity, the beak, bones, and the odd feather may have begun developing.
 While not necessarily the most visually appealing in all its veiny delight, and you may have to do some searching to find it, it is definitely worth a try.